 The Fort at No. 4 Open-Air Museum is a historical site in Charlestown, established by European pioneers in the mid-1700s.

 You’ll get to explore the old, restored buildings, watch live reenactments, and view artifacts displays.
-The Fort will give you a better understanding of the fascinating, messy history of European colonization in New England.
+The Fort will give you a better understanding of the fascinating, messy history of European colonization in New England, and is one of the more intellectually interesting things to do in New Hampshire.

-Calling all roller coaster junkies: Canobie Lake Park in Salem is NH’s biggest amusement park.
+Looking for what to do in NH in the summer?
+Calling all roller coaster junkies: Canobie Lake Park in Salem is NH’s biggest amusement park and definitely one of the most fun things to do in New Hampshire!

 Recently named in Time’s Money Magazine as one of America’s 10 best amusement parks, Canobie has over 85 games and rides and draws visitors from all over New England.